 Critical Theory

 This course exposes students to basic tools required for critical thinking: The importance of evidence and conceptual frameworks.
 First, in regards to evidence, students will learn about various sources of hard data such as U.S. Department of Commerce Census Tract and public opinion surveys.
 They will learn about the importance of data and evidence in refuting common stereotypes about various racial, ethnic and religious groups.
+They will learn about the importance of using highly regarded government and academic sources to validate and document evidence and information.

 Second, in regards to conceptual frameworks, students will learn about three important issues about culture: how culture shapes behavior, the extent to which the dominant culture promotes racial and ethnic prejudices, and the degree to which societies experience conflicting cultures: cultures that promote prejudice and culture that challenges prejudice.
 Understanding the dynamics of culture is important for both critical thinking and ethical judgment.

+Finally, students will learn to integrate evidence with conceptual frameworks in developing analysis of controversial issues, particularly issues pertaining to race and ethnicity.
+Students will learn how evaluations and judgments vary among different cultural and conceptual frameworks.
+Students will learn the importance of meta-analysis in evaluating judgments.
+That is, students will learn that judgments occur within the contexts of conceptual or cultural frameworks and that all frameworks or opinions are not equal.
+Some are grounded more solidly in the evidence.
+Some conceptual or cultural frameworks offer more cogent or powerful explanations than others.
+Thus, the validity of opinions, cultures and frameworks are not all relative.
+Some are more powerful and useful than others.

 Social Responsibility in a Diverse World